Memba/grunt-blog/README.md

 2. Copying the new updated files in a chronological hierarchy under the *posts* directory,
 3. Indexing these files in the form of an RSS file at the root of the *posts* directory.

-*Note: the plugin does not yet handle media files.*

 ## Getting Started
 This plugin requires Grunt `~0.4.2`